by the Collective

-Open Design Collective is a 501(c)(3), woman-led nonprofit design firm dedicated to connecting underrepresented communities with the design and city planning resources necessary to create lasting social and spatial change.
-As licensed professionals, guided by the principles of reparative justice, we weave culture, identity, equity, and space into the tools of architecture, design, and cultural preservation while reimagining physical environments into spaces where everyone can thrive.
+Open Design Collective is a 501(c)(3), women-led nonprofit design firm dedicated to connecting Black communities with the design and preservation resources necessary to create lasting social and spatial change.
+As licensed professionals, guided by the principles of reparative justice, we bring together culture, identity, equity, and the built environment into the tools of architecture, design, and cultural preservation while reimagining physical environments into spaces where everyone can thrive.

 Our Values